-Below is an example of a limited-time offer we presented a few weeks ago.
+Below is an example of an old limited-time offer.
 Focus on the last bullet point.

 Notice the part about the offer expiring on March 5?
 Okay … so what happens if someone visits this post after March 5?
 The offer is no longer valid, but the search result will still live on in Google and elsewhere.

 Which is fine.
 I’ll take the traffic.
 I just want visitors to end up somewhere they can take action.

 - I can update the post with a more timeless call to action (a reasonable choice).